Skip to Content

 Notes on planning

 Distances: The official distance for the Cotswold Way is 102 miles (164km).
-But the distances below are based on our daily Strava GPS recordings, so they are usually a bit longer than the official guidebook numbers, adding up to 106.9 miles (172km) in total.
+But the distances below are based on our daily Strava GPS recordings, which were usually a bit longer than the official guidebook numbers, adding up to around 106 miles (171km) in total.

 More tips: There are lots more Cotswold Way tips in our guide, including the best time of year to walk it, map and guidebook recommendations, what to take with you and luggage transport.